SagarDivetiya/go-on-termux/README.md

 go run main.go
 ```

-The server will start, and you can access it by navigating to `http://localhost:8080` in a browser or using `curl`:
+The server will start please wait for atleast 5 mins, and you can access it by navigating to `http://localhost:8080` in a browser or using `curl`:

 ```sh
 curl http://localhost:8080